'Black Panther' brings in a record-breaking box office weekend

 It blew away the record for the largest opening for an African-American director.
 That belonged to F. Gary Gray and "The Fate of the Furious," which opened to $98 million last April.

-Disney estimates that the film will bring in $218 million domestically for the four day holiday weekend.
-The film brought in an opening of $361 million around the world.
+Disney estimates that the film will bring in $235 million domestically for the four day holiday weekend.
+The film brought in an opening of more than $360 million around the world before revised estimates.
+Final global totals will be announced on Tuesday, according to the studio.

 "Black Panther" also shattered the record for an opening in February, which belonged to "Deadpool," the R-rated superhero film from 20th Century Fox that brought in $132 million when it opened in 2016.